 The agenda for each committee meeting is posted on this site at least one day in advance and is also available in the school’s front office.

 The Business Committee is led by Fulton Breen, Senior Director of Finance.

-The External Relations Committee is led by Greg Rawson, Managing Director of Strategy & Growth.
+The External Relations Committee is led by Emily Dorn, Managing Director of Strategy & Growth.